Paragraphe

 Gas filter colour codes

-It is important to know the minimum breakthrough time required by the NF EN 14387 +A1 standard:
+It is important to know the minimum breakdown time required by standard NF EN 14387 +A1 :

 Image